asankov/secure-messenger/README.md

 ## Usage

-The `secure-messenger` CLI exposes a few command that allow you to send and receive encrypted messages.
+The `secure-messenger` CLI exposes a few commands that allow you to send and receive encrypted messages.

 ### generate-key

-In order to send and receive encrypted messages you need a secret key.
+In order to send and receive encrypted messages, you need a secret key.

 You can generate one via the `generate-key` command: